 The purpose of such groups is to help family members understand that it is not their fault that an alcoholic drinks and they must ultimately look after themselves whether or not their loved one gets help.

-These self-help groups don’t assist in a alcoholism intervention and they don’t have substance abuse professionals on staff, but they can be a valuable resource for family members and friends of alcoholics going through the difficult process of trying to convince a loved one to get help.
+These self-help groups don’t assist in an alcoholism intervention and they don’t have substance abuse professionals on staff, but they can be a valuable resource for family members and friends of alcoholics going through the difficult process of trying to convince a loved one to get help.

 If you are ready to set up an alcohol intervention for a family member or a loved one, help is always available.
 Please reach out to a treatment provider today.